This Spinach Ravioli with Sauteed Veggies is one of those fantastic pasta recipes for a quick and easy weeknight meal.

 This recipe has a wonderful mixture of sweet caramelized red onions, sauteed cherry tomatoes, wilted spinach, and fresh lemon zest.
-I creates a delicious combination of flavors that’s perfect for the in-between season of winter into spring.
-Because it’s hearty enough to serve as winter comfort food but the spinach, tomatoes and lemon hint of spring and summer flavors to come!
+It creates a delicious combination of flavors that's perfect for the in-between season of winter into spring.
+Because it's hearty enough to serve as winter comfort food but the spinach, tomatoes, and lemon hint of spring and summer flavors to come!

 Step#1: Carmelize the Onions

 Slice the red onions into half-moons.
 I like using red onions for this recipe because they are sweeter than white onions and they add some nice color to this recipe too.

 Sautee the red onions in a skillet with olive oil just until the onions are fragrant and caramelized.
 The onions take the longest so that's why I like to do this part first to give them a head start.

 Step#2: Sautee the Tomatoes

 This time of year when tomatoes aren't quite in season I like to use cherry tomatoes.
 They have so much more flavor off-season than regular tomatoes and you don't even have to cut them!
 For even more tomato flavor you can also add 1-2 tbsp of tomato paste to the sauce too, just add some hot pasta water to thin it out a bit afterward.

 Cook the tomatoes long enough until they start to soften and wilt a bit then you'll add the lemon zest and juice which gives this recipe its great freshness.
 I also think the lemon is a nice flavor pairing against the ricotta filling of the ravioli.